global-container-format/gcf-spec/README.md

 Resource alignment is expressed as the formula

-    alignment = 2 ^ x
+    alignment = 1 << x

-Where `x` is the exponent term and `^` represents the power operator.
-Alignment values greater than 1 require inserting padding in between two resources and before the first resource so that each resource start offset is aligned to the given value.
-The "resource start offset" indicates the offset from the start of the GCF file.
+Where `x` is the exponent term and `<<` is the left bitwise shift operator.
+Writers must insert padding before each resource to align each resource starting offset to the `alignment` boundary.
+Resource starting offsets are relative to the beginning of the GCF file.

 ## Resources